PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 #### 2.1.5 MESSAGE FLOW EXPECTATIONS

 Certificate Provider & Certificate Consumer:
+- Certificate Provider **MUST** support at least one of the certificate provision mechanisms (push and/or pull mechanism)
 - Certificate Provider **MUST** expose company certificates in their catalog when using the pull mechanism.
 - Certificate Provider **MUST** set the correct access policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.

-- Certificate Consumer **MAY** implement the [push endpoint](#2112-company-certificate-push) for the Certificate Provider to push certificates to, but **MUST** set the correct access policy on the offer, when chosing to do so.
+- Certificate Consumer **MAY** implement the [push endpoint](#2112-company-certificate-push) for the Certificate Provider to push certificates to, but **MUST** set the correct access policy on the offer, when choosing to do so.
 - Certificate Consumer **MAY** send a certificate request via POST /companycertificate/request which **MUST** be replied to by the Certificate Provider according to the endpoint definitions.
 - Certificate Consumer **MAY** send a notification of acceptance or rejection via POST /companycertificate/feedback.
   Certificate Provider **MUST** respond according to the [error handling](#212-error-handling).

 Business Application Provider:
-- Business Application Provider **MUST** implement all features of the Certificate Notification API, including both the pull, and the feedback mechanism.
+- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support the push, the pull and also the feedback mechanism.
-- Business Application Provider **MUST** implement all features of the Certificate Notification API, for supporting the push mechanism.
 - Business Application Provider **MUST** offer the push mechanism option to the Certificate Consumer application user, if the Certificate Consumer supports the push mechanism.

 ##### 2.1.5.1 PUSH Mechanism